It's dusk in a suburban village in southern India. A local pastor and his team lug a 50-pound, reel-to-reel projector out of an SUV.

 Dinakaran knew the spiritual surroundings would make it tough to grow a church.
 When he first heard of a movie about Jesus in 1982, he sensed great potential.
 With little more than this supernatural hunch, he and a group of believers prayed relentlessly -- all night, in fact -- for God to provide a film about Jesus.

 The next morning at about 10, there came a knock at his door.
-Charlie Abro, the JESUS film coordinator for Campus Crusade for Christ in India, had heard about the energetic pastor with a passion to reach his countrymen.
+Charlie Abro, the JESUS film coordinator for Cru in India, had heard about the energetic pastor with a passion to reach his countrymen.
 Charlie wanted to loan him a jeep and two projectors to show the film.
 But Dinakaran was fast asleep, recovering from the late-night prayer.

 Charlie knocked again, but still there was no answer.
 He was just about to leave when a groggy-eyed Dinakaran came to the door.
 How can I give the film to this sleeping pastor?
 Charlie thought.
 Looking back, Charlie laughs about the misunderstanding.
 A valuable partnership was formed that day.